-Standard tires for this vehicle are uni-directional and should never be moved from one side of vehicle to the other.
+Standard tires for this vehicles are uni-directional and should never be moved from one side of vehicle to the other.
 Left side tires should always remain on the left side of the vehicle.
 Right side tires should always remain on the right side of the vehicle.
 Uni-directional tires have an arrow on the sidewall indicating direction of rotation when moving forward.

-Tire condition should be inspected and inflation pressures checked per the Periodic Service Schedule when tires are cool.
-Be sure to install the valve dust cap after checking or inflating tire.
+Tire condition should be inspected on a daily basis.
+Inflation pressures should be checked on a weekly basis when the tires are cool.
+Be sure to reinstall valve dust cap after checking or inflating tire.
 For additional information, refer to WHEELS AND TIRES section.